 Before the advent of the Golden Triangle and the Golden Crescent, China accounted for most of the world’s opium production and trade following an unjust treaty imposed on it by Britain.
 The treaty was signed by the Chinese following their defeat at the hands of the British during the Opium Wars of the mid 19th century.

 The situation began to change post-world war II however as the Chinese Communist Party gained power.
-They ordered millions of opium addicts into compulsory rehab, had dealers arrested and executed, and opium-producing regions either burnt or planted with new crops.
+They cracked down heavily on drug producers and consumers alike by forcing the consumers into compulsory rehab, having dealers arrested and executed, and opium-producing regions either burnt or planted with new crops.
 These measures forced the remaining opium producers to shift their operations to the south of the Chinese border.
 These areas would become the future Golden Triangle region.